 One important component of CybExer’s cyber range approach is value-adding services, starting with powerful, NATO-awarded situational awareness visualization dashboards.

-In the field of skills gap management, a powerful visualization solution can help organizations to have an effective overview of the skills and capability gap in cybersecurity, making it thereby more manageable and more understandable.
-Visualization solution can be used for benchmarking as well.
+In the field of skills gap management, a powerful visualization solution can help organizations to have an effective overview of the skills and capability gap, making it thereby more manageable and more understandable.
+Solution can be used for benchmarking as well.

 To demonstrate a very practical advantage of having a powerful visualization solution as an enabler, let us share a little war story by Ragnar Rattas that stresses the importance of careful design of the cyber range exercises at every step of the way – “We ran an exercise where a red team was carrying out a ransomware campaign against blue teams.
 The red team was quite successful, and their ransom demands, in bitcoins, were escalated to the management team.
 Somewhat surprisingly, the CEO refused to pay the ransom.
 Why?
 Turned out that there was no wallet address where the bitcoin ransom should have been paid; it had accidentally been left out of the exercise design.